encode/django-rest-framework/docs/api-guide/schemas.md

 ### Grouping Operations With Tags

-Tags can be used for logical grouping operations.
+Tags can be used to group logical operations.
 Each tag name in the list MUST be unique.

 ---
 **Django REST Framework generates tags automatically with following logic:**
 1. Extract tag from `ViewSet`.
-    1. If `ViewSet` name ends with `ViewSet`, or `View`, remove them.
+    1. If `ViewSet` name ends with `ViewSet`, or `View`; remove it.
-    2. Convert class name into words & join each word with a space.
+    2. Convert class name into lowercase words & join each word with a space.

     Examples: